grafana/grafana/docs/sources/tutorials/provision-dashboards-and-data-sources/index.md

 In this tutorial you learned how you to reuse dashboards and data sources across multiple teams by provisioning Grafana from version-controlled configuration files.

-Dashboard definitions can get unwieldly as more panels and configurations are added to them.
+Dashboard definitions can get unwieldy as more panels and configurations are added to them.
 There are a number of open source tools available to make it easier to manage dashboard definitions:

 - [grafana-dash-gen](https://github.com/uber/grafana-dash-gen) (Javascript)
 - [grafanalib](https://github.com/weaveworks/grafanalib) (Python)